briansunter/site/site/blog/personal-site.md

 ## PurgeCSS
 PurgeCSS looks at your html files and removes all unused CSS.
 Tailwind is usually `58kb` minified and gziped but PurgeCSS compresses it down to the `2.9`kb subset I'm actually using on my website.

+## PWA
+I use the eleventry pwa plugin which has workbox support.
+This precaches most of the website so it's available offline.

 # Cloudfront, S3, and build pipeline
 I've completely specified the cloud hosting and deploy pipeline using terraform.
 The terraform configuration can deploy the following with a small config file with your app name, desired domain or subdomain, and github repo name: